bodrick/awesome/README.md

 *   [raineorshine/npm-check-updates](https://github.com/raineorshine/npm-check-updates) - Find newer versions of package dependencies than what your package.json allows
 *   [voidcosmos/npkill](https://github.com/voidcosmos/npkill) - List any node\_modules 📦 dir in your system and how heavy they are.
 You can then select which ones you want to erase to free up space 🧹
 *   [prisma/prisma](https://github.com/prisma/prisma) - Next-generation ORM for Node.js & TypeScript | PostgreSQL, MySQL, MariaDB, SQL Server, SQLite, MongoDB and CockroachDB
-*   [Simonwep/selection](https://github.com/Simonwep/selection) - ✨ Viselect - A high-performance and lightweight library to add a visual way of selecting elements, just like on your Desktop.
+*   [Simonwep/selection](https://github.com/Simonwep/selection) - ✨ Viselect - A high performance and lightweight library to add a visual way of selecting elements, just like on your Desktop.
 Zero dependencies, super small.
-Support for major frameworks.
+Support for major frameworks!
 *   [microsoft/azure-pipelines-tool-lib](https://github.com/microsoft/azure-pipelines-tool-lib) - Lib for creating CI/CD tool installer tasks in Azure Pipelines
 *   [microsoft/azure-pipelines-task-lib](https://github.com/microsoft/azure-pipelines-task-lib) - Libraries for writing VSTS and TFS build tasks
 *   [microsoft/azure-devops-node-api](https://github.com/microsoft/azure-devops-node-api) - Azure DevOps Client for Node.js